The purpose of this post isn’t going to be about what you think it’s going to be about.

-You read a word, it triggers an association but it’s the wrong association.
-The impulse travels along an old, worn groove in your brain, but it’s not the right groove.
+You read a word, it triggers an association within your mental data bank — but it’s the wrong association.
+The impulse travels along an old, worn groove, but it’s not the right groove.
 You end up where you didn’t expect to end up.

 And this is why when clients talk to me about how to best align with Mercury retrograde I advise: “Pay attention, things won’t be what you think they are going to be.”
-Meaning, your old way of seeing everything in the same familiar way is unplugged right now.
+Meaning, your old way of seeing everything in the same familiar way is unplugged through the retrograde phase.